-The fees for licenses and the enforcement of the shellfish ordinance for the Town of Bar Harbor only apply to the taking of soft shell clams (steamers) Mya arenaria.
-It is unlawful to dig or take shellfish from flats located in Bar Harbor without a shellfish license issued by the town.
-License fees are waived for Bar Harbor residents under 16 and over 65 years of age.
+The fees for licenses and the enforcement of the shellfish ordinance for the Town of Bar Harbor only apply to the taking of soft shell clams (steamers), Mya arenaria.
+It is unlawful to dig or take soft-shelled clams from flats located in Bar Harbor without a shellfish license issued by the town.
+License fees for recreational licenses are waived for Bar Harbor residents under 18 and over 65 years of age.

-Commercial shellfish harvesters must have a valid State of Maine Commercial Shellfish License and a Town of Bar Harbor Commercial Shellfish License.
+Commercial shellfish harvesters must have a valid State of Maine Commercial Shellfish License to do any commercial harvesting of shellfish.
+In addition, commercial harvesters need a Town of Bar Harbor Commercial Shellfish License to harvest soft-shelled clams.
 The number of commercial licenses available is adjusted annually by the Marine Resources Committee.
-Licenses are issued annually July 1 and are valid through June 30.
+Licenses.
+Licenses are issued annually starting July 1 and are valid through June 30.

 Although we attempt to keep all the information on the town's website up to date and as accurate as possible, there are situations where emergency closures are imposed due to Red Tide and heavy rainfall.

-If you are in doubt as to the status of a particular shellfish harvesting area contact the Harbormaster at 207-288-5571, Town Clerk, or Maine DMR.
+If you are in doubt as to the status of a particular shellfish harvesting area or cannot access the DMR online map, contact the Harbormaster at 207-288-5571, Town Clerk, or Maine DMR.
 The Maine Shellfish Sanitation Hotline number is 800-232-4733.

 Marine Resources Committee

 For more information on clamming, clam biology, clam management, and marine resources research in Bar Harbor go to the Marine Resources Committee page.